MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 MSMobileCenter.start("{Your App Secret}", withServices: [MSAnalytics.self, MSCrashes.self, MSDistribute.self])
 ```

-Make sure you have replaced `{Your App Secret}` in the code sample above with your app's App Secret.
+Make sure you have replaced `{Your App Secret}` in the code sample above with your App Secret.
 Please also check out the [Get started](~/sdk/get-started/ios.md) section if you haven't setup and started the SDK in your application, yet.

 #### 1.3 Modify your `info.plist`